Scaphocephaly: Diagnosis and evaluation

 Diagnosis of scaphocephaly is with physical exam, which may show characteristic features such as an elongated head in the anterior-posterior dimension, narrow head in the lateral dimension, and bony ridge at the vertex.

 Further evaluation with imaging may also be performed.
 Ultrasound may be used to detect fusion of the suture.
 CT scans may also be used to help with surgical planning and to diagnose associated hydrocephalus, which has been found to be present in 44% of cases in one study.
 A measure of cephalic index may also be reduced, however the reliability of measurements may not be a reliable measure.

-Atypical classification
+Classification

-Scaphocephaly is classified into 3 types, depending on morphology and position and suture closure:
+Scaphocephaly can be classified into specific types, depending on morphology, position, and suture closure: